tjmaher/SearchGoogle_Java/README.md

 we only need to update this page.
 WebElements for the SearchGoogle method:
 * Q: Google's search textbox.
 Uses SendKeys method.
-* BtnG: The search buttom users click.
+* BtnG: The search button users click.
 Uses Click method.
 The ClickSelenium method finds and clicks the link for Selenium HQ.